lightning-tv/solid/docs/primitives/createFocusStack.md

 ## API

+### `useFocusStack(autoClear?: boolean = true)`

+useFocusStack automatically creates an onCleanup to clearFocusStack when parent component is cleaned up.
+This allows nodes to be cleaned up.
+You can prevent by passing in false to useFocusStack.

 ### `storeFocus(element: ElementNode, prevElement?: ElementNode)`

 Stores the currently focused element.
 If the element is already active, it does nothing.
 You can attach storeFocus to an `onFocus` or `onBlur` handler directly.